davidlamprecht/rdf-gnn-recommendation/README.md

 ---

 ### RDF to Heterogeneous Graphs Transformation
-We employs [**AutoRDF2GML**](https://github.com/davidlamprecht/AutoRDF2GML) to transform RDF knowledge graphs into heterogeneous graph datasets.
+We employ [**AutoRDF2GML**](https://github.com/davidlamprecht/AutoRDF2GML) to transform RDF knowledge graphs into heterogeneous graph datasets.
 As illustrated in the figure below, AutoRDF2GML extracts the following two features:
 - **Content-based Features  $x_c$**: Derived from RDF **datatype** properties e.g., _contribution_ and _coAuthor_.
 Depending on the type of the literal, AutoRDF2GML applies specific transformation rules, e.g., _string_ literals are transformed into numerical features using BERT-based embedding models.
-- **Topology-based Features $x_t$**: Derived from RDF **object type** properties such as _hasAuthor_, generated using knowledge graph embedding models such as TransE, ComplEx, etc .
+- **Topology-based Features $x_t$**: Derived from RDF **object type** properties such as _hasAuthor_, generated using knowledge graph embedding models such as TransE, ComplEx, etc.

 ![Local Image](autordf2gml.png)